MarkPearlCoZa/Blog_General/_posts/2016-04-24-CodeRetreat-Notes.md

 - Bring your laptop set up with you IDE, refactoring tool of choice as well as a test framework (C# or JavaScript)
 - No need to bring lunch, we will be providing it

-We have limited attendance to 20 people, currently we have 16 confirmed – if you have a colleague who would like to attend who isn’t on this mail let us know – we will work on a first come first serve basis.
+We have limited attendance to 20 people, currently we have 16 confirmed – if you have a colleague who would like to attend who isn't on this mail let us know – we will work on a first come first serve basis.

 See you tomorrow!